 - Low-voltage work: Residential or commercial wiring.

-Apprentice Electricians: A Steppingstone to Success
+Apprentice Electricians: A Stepping Stone to Success

 For aspiring electricians, apprenticeships offer a vital pathway into the industry.
-While starting salaries are modest, apprentices gain invaluable hands-on experience, leading to higher earnings over time:
+While starting salaries are modest, apprentices gain invaluable hands-on experience, leading to higher earnings over time.

-- First-year apprentices: NZ$16–NZ$20 per hour
+- 1st year electrical apprentice wage: NZ$16–NZ$20 per hour

-- By the fourth year: NZ$17–NZ$30 per hour
+- By the 4th year: NZ$17–NZ$30 per hour

 What Do Apprentice Electricians Do?